Poor Clares of Perpetual Adoration: Presence in the United States

-In the United States, the first foundation was established in Cleveland, Ohio. in 1921.
-One of the order's best-known members was Mother Angelica, the foundress of the Eternal Word Television Network.
-Their motherhouse is in Canton, Ohio.
-There is a second community at Our Lady of Solitude Monastery in Tonopah, Arizona, near Phoenix.
+From the Canton house, Our Lady of the Angels Monastery in Irondale, Alabama was established in July 1961.
+It later moved to Hanceville.
+Our Lady of Solitude Monastery in Tonopah, Arizona, near Phoenix developed from Our Lady of the Angels.
 It is located within the Diocese of Phoenix and operates independently of the diocese, with the approval of the local bishop.
-Recent years have seen the consolidation of their monasteries in the United States.